 Why do so many websites carry the wrong information?
-Countless third-party data sources feed inaccurate or outdated information to top patient destinations (think: Healthgrades and Yelp, among others).
+Countless third-party data sources feed inaccurate or outdated information to top patient destinations (think: Healthgrades and Vitals, among others).
 This confuses patients.
 They don’t know what’s the right phone number, hours of operation, insurance list, etc., because each site displays contradictory information.
 Should they trust Google?
-Yelp?
 Healthcare directories?
 The provider’s own website?
 Should they just start calling each phone number to see what’s a dead end and which connects them to your office?
 Do they visit your office hoping you take their insurance?
 A wrench gets thrown into the experience, making it much more difficult for current and prospective patients to get the care they need.

 I’m a rheumatologist, and I’m already overbooked.
 How does this affect me?

 Rheumatologists are in hot demand and short supply like never before, which means actively marketing your practice is probably not a priority.
 But patients still need rheumatological care, and they will always need rheumatological care.
 They must be able to locate available rheumatologists near them, learn about individual providers, and reach out to schedule appointments.
 The internet is mission critical to this experience.

 Rheumatologists should do everything in their power to make this process as seamless and patient-centered as possible.
 With patients more digitally savvy than ever, it’s a doctor’s professional responsibility to ensure their online information is accurate and address this all-too-common patient complaint about their journey to the doctor’s office.